-6.2 Coronagraph Instrument (CGI)
+6.2 Coronagraph Instrument

-We have begun developing a Coronagraph Instrument (CGI) simulation module.
-The goal is to provide an open source modeling package for CGI for use by the science centers and science teams, to complement the existing in-house optical modeling capabilities at JPL.
+We have begun developing a Coronagraph Instrument simulation module.
+The goal is to provide an open source modeling package for the Coronagraph Instrument for use by the science centers and science teams, to complement the existing in-house optical modeling capabilities at JPL.

-Currently a prototype implementation is available for the shaped pupil coronagraph modes only, for both the CGI imager and IFS.
+Currently a prototype implementation is available for the shaped pupil coronagraph modes only, for both the Coronagraph imager and IFS.
 Future releases will incorporate realistic aberrations, both static and dynamic, to produce realistic speckle fields.
 We also plan to add the hybrid Lyot modes.

-Warning: The CGI model has not been actively updated or developed since circa 2017.
-It does not well represent the current PDR-level state of CGI.
-There are plans to refresh this model in 2020.
+Warning: The Coronagraph model has not been actively updated or developed since circa 2017.
+It does not well represent the current PDR-level state of the instrument.
+There are plans to refresh this model.
 Interested users should contact Ewan Douglas.